etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/installation.md

 ./gradlew rx:rx
 ```

-The first time you run the above command, you'll need to provide an access token, for auth service, so noew, we'll proceed to configure the auth project.
+The first time you run the above command, you will need to provide an access token for auth service, so now, we will proceed to configure the auth project.

 ## Configure auth project

 After executing the rx:rx task it will start to setting up the services.
-It will start with the config service and when it start to try with the auth service, it will fail because of the missing token.
+It will start with the config service and when it starts to try with the auth service, it will fail because of the missing token.
 To extract the token check Auth log file in `src-rx/logs/auth.log`

 You will find something like this: